You’ll definitely want to avoid making these mistakes when choosing a web hosting package!

 Mistake #5 – Mixed Content (https errors)

-When you have a valid SSL Certificate (https) on your site, you have to ensure that all hard-coded references to http:// are removed and replaced.
+When you have a valid SSL Certificate (https) on your site, you have to ensure that all hard-coded references to https:// are removed and replaced.
 On any site, even a small one, this requires a SQL Command to edit the WordPress database content.

 Fortunately, this is a very straightforward process, but it’s not recommended for absolute beginners to do anything related to the database, so consult with a WordPress expert before trying anything.

 Mixed content errors happen when a page has a valid SSL certificate, but parts of the page are not using it.
-This is because you’ve previously added a link or an image reference using http://
+This is because you’ve previously added a link or an image reference using https://

-It’s very hard to update every reference manually if there are lots, but one or two can be identified by viewing the page source, pressing Ctrl+F and searching for http://
+It’s very hard to update every reference manually if there are lots, but one or two can be identified by viewing the page source, pressing Ctrl+F and searching for https://

 Use the site WhyNoPadlock.com to find out what exactly is causing any mixed content errors on your website.